 Before you define a site priority conflict resolution method, quiesce the master group that contains the table to which you want to apply the conflict resolution method.
 In a single master replication environment, quiescing the master group might not be required.
-See "Note" on page 6-2 for more information.

 '''

+/

 BEGIN

 DBMS_REPCAT.SUSPEND_MASTER_ACTIVITY (

 gname => 'hr_repg');

 END;

+//

 /

 '''